cafjs/caf/README.md

 * some private and reliable state,
 * a public URL that exposes authenticated methods,
 * a queue that serializes requests, eliminating races,
-* and the ability to run autonomously for years with minimal cost (85 cents per year, Gold plan@Caf.js Cloud).
+* and the ability to run autonomously for years with minimal cost (85 cents per year, Gold plan [Caf.js Cloud](https://www.cafjslabs.com/hosting)).

-CAs are implemented with the Actor model.
+CAs are implemented with the Actor Model.

 A billion CAs can be hosted with a few thousand servers.
 Every IoT device or Web App instance could have one.
 Why do you want one?

 #### Permanent Presence

-Devices and app instances are sometimes off-line, or hard to reach behind a firewall, or suffer from long and unpredictable network latencies.
+Devices and app instances are sometimes off-line, or hard to reach behind a firewall, or suffer from long or unpredictable network latencies.

 This makes it very difficult to share them safely across the Internet, or integrate them in VR or AR using an avatar.